kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 While this can be useful to convey semantic intentions in the |rst| source files, it's a good idea to use only a few different roles:

 - The difference between the many roles are lost in the rendered output.
   Most of these roles are rendered like code (or bold).

-- Using too many directives puts a burden on documentation writers, who may be more familiar with the Markdown format.
-They have to agree and remember when to use which role.
+- Using too many directives puts a burden on documentation writers, who have to agree and remember when to use which role.

-The awesome theme only provides styles for the following interpreted text roles.
+The |product| provides styles for the following interpreted text roles.

 Files and directories
 ~~~~~~~~~~~~~~~~~~~~~